pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 -------------------------------------------------------

-This API regenerates applicability data for a given set of repositories matched by a given :ref:`search_criteria` asynchronously.
+This API regenerates applicability data for a given set of repositories matched by a given :ref:`search_criteria` asynchronously and saves it in the Pulp database.
 It should be used when a repository content is updated.
 All `existing` applicability data is regenerated for given repositories.
 If any new content types that support applicability are added to the given repositories, applicability data is generated for them as well.
+Generated applicability data can be queried using :ref:`Query Content Applicability` API described below.

 The API will return a :ref:`Call Report`.
 User can check whether the applicability generation is completed using task id in the :ref:`Call Report`.
 You can run